Why Underpricing Costs $150K+ per Year: The Margin Mistake That Keeps You Stuck at $50K

 The Exercise:

 AI challenge: “Doubling your price means you don’t value our long relationship.
-I’ve been loyal to you for 18 months.
-That loyalty should earn me a discount.”
+I’ve been loyal to you for 18 months, and that loyalty should earn me a discount.”

-AI provides feedback: Did you hold firm or offer a loyalty discount?
+AI provides feedback on whether you held firm or gave a loyalty discount.

-Correct response example: “I value our relationship, which is exactly why I’m ensuring I can continue delivering quality by pricing sustainably.
-Underpricing leads to burnout and service degradation—the opposite of valuing our partnership.
-The new rate ensures I can keep serving you well long-term.”
+“I value our relationship, which is exactly why I’m making sure I can keep delivering quality by pricing in a sustainable way.
+Underpricing leads to burnout and weaker service, which is the opposite of valuing our partnership.
+The new rate lets me keep serving you well over the long term.”

-Pass Criteria: Hold your price through all 6 rounds without discounting or apologizing.
+Pass criteria: you hold your price through all six rounds without discounting or apologizing.

-Fail Criteria: You offer a discount, apologize for the price, or agree to reduce the scope without raising the price.
+Fail criteria: you offer a discount, apologize for your price, or agree to cut scope without raising the rate.

 After passing the roleplay, track close rates: